 The Board of Directors defines FINMA’s strategic goals and decides on matters of substantial importance.
 It also issues FINMA ordinances and circulars, exercises control over FINMA through the Internal Audit unit and is responsible for FINMA's budget.
 FINMA’s Board elects the Chief Executive Officer, whose appointment must be confirmed by the Federal Council.
 It also elects the other members of the Executive Board, with the Chief Executive Officer being granted the right to propose candidates for membership.

 FINMA’s Board of Directors comprises seven to nine independent, expert members elected by the Federal Council.
+The latter defines the requirements profile for the FINMA Board of Directors and the conditions for holding office.
 The Board of Directors assumes collective responsibility for its actions and decisions.
 Resolutions are passed by a majority vote of the Board members present.

-To prepare its decisions, the Board of Directors has four standing committees:
+To prepare its decisions, the Board of Directors has three standing committees:

 The Board can also set up ad hoc committees or designate specialist members from among its ranks to act in an advisory capacity to the Board of Directors and the Executive Board.
 The objective here is to incorporate the Board’s specialist expertise and strategic perspective.